Install WordPress

 From this point forward, the steps to complete the installation are exactly the steps you follow using WordPress's documentation.

 Most importantly, you should see a Welcome screen where you enter your site's information.
 The site Username and Password should not be the same as the username and password you used to create your WordPress database in MariaDB.
 Rather, the username and password you enter here are for WordPress users; i.e., those who will add content and manage the website.
+Make sure you save your password here!!

 Two things to note:

-We have not setup Email on our servers.
+We have not setup email on our servers.
 It's quite complicated to setup an email server correctly and securely, but it wouldn't work well without having a domain name setup anyway.
 So know that you probably should enter an email when setting up the user account, but it won't work.

 Conclusion